Ashland High School (Massachusetts)

 Ashland High School is a public high school in Ashland, Massachusetts.

 History

-Established in the nineteenth century, Ashland High School is home of the Clockers.
-Ashland High athletic teams have competed within the Tri-Valley League since the early 1970s, when they left the Dual County League.
+Established in the nineteenth century, Ashland High School is home to the Clockers.
+Ashland High athletic teams have competed within the Tri-Valley League since the early 1970s when they left the Dual County League.
 A new school building opened in 2005.
 In 2009, the school had probable cases of the swine flu pandemic.
 On September 21, 2020, the school hosted a first-round game of the 2020 U.S. Open Cup qualification soccer tournament.